 Surrounded by myths and mystery, the orchid has been related to love and eroticism since its beginnings.
 Its name comes from Greek and means testicles because of the two small tubers (food stores) that some European orchids have in their roots.
 Hence, it is attributed to aphrodisiac properties.
 However, its relationship with human love is a myth and its true wonder lies in its complex forms of reproduction.

 Of the approximately 25,000 species, each one has a different shape, fragrance, size, and color and in addition to all this, it requires a certain pollinator.
 This represents an unparalleled degree of evolution in the plant kingdom.
-The conformation of the sexual organs of each species is adapted to the pollinating instrument of a specific bee, wasp, hummingbird, fly, butterfly and no other individual will be able to achieve the reproduction of that flower, not even a close cousin!
+The confirmation of the sexual organs of each species is adapted to the pollinating instrument of a specific bee, wasp, hummingbird, fly, butterfly and no other individual will be able to achieve the reproduction of that flower, not even a close cousin!

 Primitive flowers, in evolutionary terms, such as the rose or the daisy, have not developed any specificity in their love relationships.
 With marked lightness they allow themselves to be pollinated by wind, rain, or gravity, as well as by any ugly, handsome, fat, or skinny insect that walks by.
 The distinguished and discreet orchid, on the other hand, establishes a definitive and sometimes mutually dependent relationship with a single species.
 This relationship is so vital that if for any reason the pollinator of any orchid disappears, the flower will unfortunately no longer be able to reproduce and its species will probably become extinct.

 Why are orchids important?